syncfusion-content/windowsforms-docs/WindowsForms/TileLayout/Appearance-Settings.md

 ## SetParentFormFlat:

-This property gives flat look for the the parent Form while enabling this property.
+This property gives flat look for the the parent Form while.

 {% tabs %}